About Us

 Our Story

-The Center for Rural AI emerged from a simple observation: the most transformative technology of our generation is being built without rural input, rural data, and minimal rural benefit.
+The Center for Rural AI emerged from a simple observation: the most transformative technology of our generation is being built with little rural input, little rural data, and minimal rural benefit.

 2024